imohitmayank/a_lazy_data_science_guide/docs/machine_learning/clustering.md

 - Remember, K-means algorithm is guaranteed to converge but the final result may vary based on the centroid initialisation.
 This is why it is suggested to try multiple runs with different initialization and pick the one with best clustering or use smarter initialization technique like k-means++.
 Refer [ML Interview Questions](../machine_learning/interview_questions.md#is-k-means-clustering-algorithm-guaranteed-to-converge-with-unique-result) and [2] for more details.

 - Many clustering algorithms have improved k-means over time, they are:
   - **K-Medians:**  It is a variation of k-means clustering where instead of calculating the mean for each cluster to determine its centroid, we calculates the median.
-As it uses Manhattan distance *(L1-norm distance)*, the algorithm becomes more reliable for discrete or even binary data sets.
+As it uses Manhattan distance *(L1-norm distance)*, the algorithm becomes more reliable for discrete or binary data sets.
   - **K-Medoids:** In contrast to the k-means algorithm, k-medoids chooses actual data points as centers instead.
 Furthermore, k-medoids can be used with arbitrary dissimilarity measures, whereas k-means generally requires Euclidean distance.
 Because k-medoids minimizes a sum of pairwise dissimilarities instead of a sum of squared Euclidean distances, it is more robust to noise and outliers than k-means.
-Refer [3] for solved example.
+Refer [3] for an intuitive solved example.
   - **K-means++:** It is the standard K-means algorithm but with a smarter initialization of the centroids.
 We start with choosing one center randomly from the data points.
 Then for each data point $x$ not chosen yet, we find the distance $D(x)$ between $x$ and the nearest center that has already been chosen.
 The new center is choosen again at random but this time using a weighted probability distribution where a point $x$ is chosen with probability proportional to $D(x)^2$.
 We repeat these steps until `k` centers have been chosen.
   - **Mini Batch K-means:** It is an optimized version of k-means for faster execution with only slighly worse results.
 Here, at each iteration a set of random data points are selected to form a mini-batch and they are assigned to the nearest centroids.
 The centroid adjustment happens for each sample by taking streaming average of the sample and all previous samples assigned to that centroid.
 Mini Batch K-means converges faster than K-means.